newatoms/beta/_private/customers/stby/posts-and-research/combined-resume/combined-resume-post.md

 After two years as being the usability directors at Lost Boys Geke and Bas started SBTY, a service design company.

 During the first four years of STBY both Bas and Geke went back to university.
-Bas recieved his PhD in Design Interactions at the Royal Collage of art and Geke studied Marketing and communication at the renown Nyenrode Business University and reciebed her PhD in bussiness oriented Computing Sciences from the Open University.
+Bas received his PhD in Design Interactions at the Royal Collage of art and Geke studied Marketing and communication at the renown Nyenrode Business University and received her PhD in computing sciences from the Open University.

 ### Astrid Lubsen